Study Abroad and Exchange programme

 Top ranked subjects

-For more information about our world rankings, see New Zealand’s world ranked university
+For more information about our world rankings, visit New Zealand's world-ranked University.

 Semester One: February-June

 Most courses include 2 lectures or classes per week and one tutorial or lab.
 Including assignments and out-of-class study, each course should involve about 10 hours work per week.